AltaPay/plugin-shopify/wiki.md

 - The API password for your AltaPay Omni-Channel account.
 This will be provided by AltaPay.
 - Your Shopify shop name, which you define when you create your shop

-.
-Navigate to the Admin page, using the URL.
+1. Navigate to the **Admin** page, using the URL.
-2. Select the Settings button in the bottom left of the screen.
+2. Select the **Settings** button in the bottom left of the screen.
-3. Go to Payment Providers
+3. Go to **Payment Providers**
-4. Scroll down to Alternative Payment Methods and do one of the following:
+4. Scroll down to **Alternative Payment Methods** and do one of the following:
 - If you see AltaPay Omni, click on the Edit button beside it.
-- If AltaPay Omni is not displayed, select the Choose alternative payment buttont, and select AltaPay Omni from the list
+- If AltaPay Omni is not displayed, select the **Choose alternative payment** buttont, and select AltaPay Omni from the list
 5. The account information is displayed.
 6. Key in the shop name and password, and then select the payment methods that you support.
 7. You may choose to enable test mode by selecting the checkbox at the bottom of the screen.
 **If test mode is enabled, all transactions, including those made using the Production tab, will go to the test gateway.
 No actual financial transactions will take place.**
-8. Click Activate when you have completed the details.
+8. Click **Activate** when you have completed the details.
 9. Next, you need to configure the app.
-See Configuring the AltaPay Omni App for Shopify for more details.
+See [Configuring the AltaPay Omni App for Shopify](#configuring-the-altapay-omni-app-for-shopify) for more details.

-**Configuring the AltaPay Omni App for Shopify**
+## Configuring the AltaPay Omni App for Shopify

 Having configured the AltaPay Omni gateway, you now need to configure the app.